trentlarson/endorser-ch/README.md

 # endorser-ch

-A server for recording assertions and then querying about them in privacy-preserving ways

-This repo is an API for creating and querying claims.
-For a full system, use the mobile app linked at [the public endorser-ch server](https://endorser.ch); there's [a test server](https://test.endorser.ch:8000).
-(The old approach is with the uPort app and [this web app repo](https://github.com/trentlarson/uport-demo).)
+This repo is an API for creating and querying claims in privacy-preserving ways.
+For a full system, use the mobile app linked at [the public EndorserSearch.com server](https://endorsersearch.com); there's [a test server](https://test.endorser.ch:8000).